 Surrender a Pet

 DON’T drop your pet off in the woods or countryside, assuming that it can take care of itself.
-Pets lack the skills to survive on their own and may die of starvation or injury.
+Pets lack the skills necessary to survive on their own and may die of starvation or injury.

 DON’T abandon your pet in a house or apartment you are moving out of, thinking that someone will eventually find it.
 This doesn’t always happen.